 Lion One is an exploration stage Company engaged in mineral exploration and development.
 Mineral exploration and development is highly speculative in nature and involves many risks and is frequently not economically successful.
+While Lion One has a limited number of specific identified exploration or development prospects, management will continue to evaluate prospects on an ongoing basis in a manner consistent with industry standards.
+The long-term commercial success of Lion One depends on its ability to find, acquire and commercially develop reserves.
+No assurance can be given that minerals will be discovered in sufficient quantities at any of Lion One's projects to justify commercial operations or that funds required for additional exploration or development will be obtained on a timely basis.
 Increasing mineral resources or mineral reserves depends on a number of factors including, among others, the quality of a Company's management and their geological and technical expertise and the quality of land available for exploration.

 Once mineralization is discovered it may take several years of additional exploration and development until production is possible during which time the economic feasibility of production may change.
 Substantial expenditures are required to establish proven and probable reserves through drilling or drifting, to determine the optimal metallurgical process and to finance and construct mining and processing facilities.
 At each stage of exploration, development, construction and mine operation various permits and authorizations are required.
 Applications for many permits require significant amounts of management time and the expenditure of substantial amounts for engineering, legal, environmental, social and other activities.
 At each stage of a project's life delays may be encountered because of permitting difficulties.
 Such delays add to the overall cost of a project and may reduce its economic viability.
-As a result of these uncertainties, there can be no assurance that a mineral exploration and development Company's programs will result in profitable commercial production.
+There is no assurance that surface rights agreements that may be necessary for future operations will be obtained when needed, on reasonable terms, or at all, which could adversely affect the business of Lion One.
+As a result of these uncertainties, there can be no assurance that the Company's mineral exploration and development programs will result in profitable commercial production.